+facebook.com/southwarkcouncil
-We did You said

-CIL & S106 should be spent on ...
+We did You said CIL & S106 should be spent on ...
 Public green space.
-The new parks must be green, not hard landscaped or public realm.
-Somewhere that children can play and places to sit on grass.
-Long term maintenance funding of parks.

-Security and lighting.
-Sensor lights could be used in parks and quiet streets which would save energy and also promote safety, for example halogen lights.

-Pavements were also considered to need more lighting, as the roads are often well lit but not the pavements.
-Ways to do this included suggestions of adding lights that face on to the pavement from the existing lamp posts, or to add lighting features to new buildings.

-Industrial heritage buildings such as the Caroline Gardens chapel, Canal cottages, general heritage enhancement and protection of these buildings with heritage and historic value.
+The new parks must be green, not We are opening 231 Old Kent Road hard landscaped or public realm.
+Somewhere that on the theme of: Museum of Us on 5 children can play and places to sit on grass.
+Long term April 2019.
+This will be a free maintenance funding of parks. exhibition with series of events celebrating the Old Kent Road's rich Security and lighting.
+Sensor lights could be used in and diverse history and population, parks and guiet streets which would save energy and past and present.
+Hosted at 231 Old also promote safety, for example halogen lights.
+Kent Road to launch this new community space.
+Pavements were also considered to need more lighting, as the roads are often well lit but not the The Livesey Exchange will be pavements.
+Ways to do this included suggestions of opening on the corner of St James' adding lights that face on to the pavement from the Road as a space for workshops, existing lamp posts, or to add lighting features to new training and cultural programmes on Old Kent Road. buildings.
+Industrial heritage buildings such as the Caroline Vital OKR will be doing a walking tour Gardens chapel, Canal cottages, general heritage of businesses in the area (dates to enhancement and protection of these buildings with be confirmed). heritage and historic value.
 Restoring the Kentish Drovers mural.

-A gym specialising in gymnastics - and a place for families, youth, children and adults with disabilities could go and play sport.

-Resource hubs.
-For example, the Livesey Exchange and Action OKR.
+Diana Cochrane will be running a walking tour of the Old Kent Road A gym specialising in gymnastics - and a place for historic pubs (dates to be families, youth, children and adults with disabilities confirmed). could go and play sport.
+We continue to meet with individual Resource hubs.
+For example, the Livesey Exchange residents groups, businesses and and Action OKR. workshops with schools.
+Our consultation summary and map of consultation events is on our website.
 Pubs.
 These are an important part of heritage.
 The Green Man and the Thomas A. Becket were two that were named.

-Supporting businesses - this can be done through the funding for an industrial space strategy for the opportunity area and create opportunities for businesses to learn and grow.
+These meetings and events will help cultivate further ideas for projects for the spend associated with CIL and Supporting businesses - this can be done through the funding for an industrial space strategy for the S106 funding in the Old Kent Road opportunity area and create opportunities for area. businesses to learn and grow.
 Affordable workspace and apprenticeships for young people.

+destination.

+design the crossing.

-Museum space and attractions that are free - public destination.
+Museum space and attractions that are free - public